oluwaseunadenuga/Risk-Management-in-Financial-Institutions/README.md

 ---
 # Problem Statement
-Call centers handle sensitive customer and business information, making them targets for security threats such as unauthorised access, data breaches and system failures.
-Currently, there is no comprehensive framework in place to safeguard data and ensure secure operations.
-This exposes the organisation to risks including data loss, reputational damage, operational downtime and regulatory non-compliance.
-Emerging threats, remote work setups and third-party integrations further increase the center’s vulnerability.
-A structured risk assessment is needed to identify, analyse and prioritise these risks effectively.
-The findings will guide the implementation of strong security protocols to protect customer data, ensure compliance and maintain business continuity.
+The financial institution faces growing cybersecurity threats and regulatory challenges that endanger the confidentiality, integrity and availability of sensitive financial data.
+Increasing digital reliance has exposed vulnerabilities such as data breaches, fraud, system downtime, and compliance risks.
+Currently, there is no comprehensive risk assessment to identify and prioritise these threats effectively.
+This limits the organisation’s ability to implement appropriate mitigation strategies and maintain regulatory compliance.
+Therefore, a structured risk assessment following ISO 27001 principles is needed to evaluate risks and develop targeted treatment plans to strengthen data security and resilience.

 # Objectives
 The goal of this project is to perform a risk assessment to identify potential threats that could compromise the confidentiality, integrity and availability of financial data